caiodev/MaterialYou-Compose-Samples/README.md

-# NewMaterialDesignTest
+# NewMaterialDesign
-A small project to show some widgets from the new version of Android Material design (NOTE: The new material design version is currently in Alpha, so its use is not recommended in production projects)
+A small project to show some widgets from the new version of the Android Material design library

 License
 =======